 Jeremy Hess, Env. and Occ.
 Health Sciences

 Spring 2021, 4 credits

-In this course students will use evidence and ethics in intervention design, conduct, and evaluation.
-The concepts, models, and methods of implementation science in public health will be emphasized across multiple levels of the socio-ecological framework.
-Ethical considerations will include assessing and acting on the values and preferences of stakeholder groups and striving for equity in potential outcomes.
-Through lecture, small group discussion, poster presentation and an intervention project paper, students will learn how to go from evidence to action, building on the perspectives and skills taught in the previous core courses.
+In this course students will learn about the role of theory, evidence, community engagement, and ethics in health promotion intervention design, implementation, and evaluation.
+The course will begin with a module focused on identifying population needs, assets and capacities in order to inform intervention design.
+The second module will focus on the implementation of interventions and intervention strategies across multiple levels of the socio-ecological framework.
+The third module will focus on how to monitor intervention implementation and evaluate intervention outcomes.
+Instructors will use a combination of lecture, small group work, in-class poster presentation and an intervention project paper, students will learn how to go from evidence to action, building on the perspectives and skills taught in the previous core courses.

 Nancy Puttkammer, Global Health

 Spring 2021, 3 credits

 Public Health Practice is the culminating course of the common MPH core curriculum, designed to integrate and apply knowledge of health determinants and public health systems, analytic skills and evidence-based approaches to real world public health problem solving.
 This course will develop system thinking skills and an understanding of the interrelationships between public health infrastructure, public health policy, leadership, management, communication and community engagement.
 Students will work in teams to apply their knowledge and skills in these areas to public health practice-based challenges using a case study framework.

 Tania Busch Isaksen, Env. and Occ.
 Health Sciences